 If you or someone you know has one of the conditions mentioned above, and you're afraid of falling, being alone and not being able to get up on your own, there are several precautions you can take:

-- Medical alert systems: Perhaps the least invasive, cheapest and easiest to implement precaution you can take is to get yourself one of the many monitored life alert type systems.
+- Medical alert systems: Perhaps the least invasive, cheapest and easiest to implement precaution you can take is to get yourself one of the many monitored life alert systems.
 Press the button and help is on its way.
 You can wear them in and outside your home.
 In the shower or bath.
 Have the monitoring center reach out to emergency responders, family or caregivers.
 Have them come with automatic fall detection and a manual help button.

 Medical alert systems can also reduce the fear of falling, giving you the confidence to become more active, reducing two of the most significant risks of falling, fear and immobility.